 • marine surface waters, e.g. estuaries and coastal waters to 3 miles out

 • groundwater, i.e. all water underground (even if it’s 1mm below the surface)

 in order to protect and improve them in line with legislation.

 Want to know more about the legislation around water pollution in the United Kingdom, Europe and internationally?

 The EA uses General Binding Rules to protect water resources from pollution caused by Small Sewage Discharges as a quid pro quo for not having to apply for a permit.
 In making a Small Sewage Discharge without a permit, by the very fact of making the discharge you agree to be bound by the General Binding Rules.
 Ignorance of the General Binding Rules is not a defence, in the same way as not knowing the speed limit is 50mph is not a defence against breaking that limit.

-Before we explain the rules in detail, here are the answers to the three most common questions.
+Before we explain the rules in detail, here are the answers to the five most common questions.

 1. Where can I discharge my treated sewage to?